openharmony/third_party_python/Doc/library/stdtypes.rst

       If you want to make the hex string easier to read, you can specify a single character separator *sep* parameter to include in the output.
-      By default between each byte.
+      By default, this separator will be included between each byte.
       A second optional *bytes_per_sep* parameter controls the spacing.
       Positive values calculate the separator position from the right, negative values from the left.

       >>> value = b'\xf0\xf1\xf2'
       >>> value.hex('-')